leblancmeneses/actions/README.md

 # Recommendations for multi-job pipeline

 A [single job pipeline](https://github.com/leblancmeneses/actions/blob/main/.github/workflows/ci.yml) is a great starting point for CI/CD workflows.
+Start here if you are new to GitHub Actions or have a simple project.

-However, as your project evolves, you may need to divide your pipeline into multiple jobs to enhance speed (parallel jobs), maintainability, and accommodate different operating systems for various tools.
+As your project evolves, you may need to divide your pipeline into multiple jobs to enhance speed (parallel jobs), maintainability, and accommodate different operating systems for various tools.

 Create an init job to calculate variables needed across multiple jobs.
 This will avoid redundant checkouts and calculations across each job.

-Generate an init.yml file with the following content:
+Generate an template.job.init.yml file with the following content:

 ```yaml
 name: template.job.init